Magento 1 End Of Life Ultimate Guide: Support, Migration, Upgrade, Options, Prices

 We have two news: one good and one bad.
 Let’s start with the latter: support for your free version of Magento ends in 2020 (and for the paid one as well)!
 But don’t be afraid: we are talking about 1.x.
 And yes, you have more than one year to do something.
 Otherwise, you will be stuck with the abandoned platform, or not?
 Magento 1.x won’t disappear in 2020, you will still be able to get some extensions and tools, but Adobe won’t do anything with it.
 So, what is the good news?

 We’ve prepared this material to help you understand all nuances of the Magento 1 end of life and choose how to behave after it.
-The article is divided into the following sections, providing the most in-depth exploration of the problem:
+Also, follow this link to learn more about data migration from Magento 1 to 2:

 Intro: Magento 1 End Of Life Date